Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Experimental Evaluation

-As shown in \cref{tab:depth-first}, Adiar solves the 40 common GoE instances in $2.7$~h.
-This makes it $1.13$ times faster than CUDD and $2.20$ times faster than OxiDD at solving all benchmarks.
-Adiar further solves the 100 common QBF instances in $1.25$~h.
-This makes it as fast as CUDD and $1.3$ times faster than Sylvan at solving these QBF instances.

-The relative running time of BuDDy in \cref{fig:nested_vs_depth-first:buddy} and OxiDD in \cref{fig:nested_vs_depth-first:oxidd} shows that Adiar's performance can be divided into three categories: the \emph{small} instances that takes Adiar less than 1~s to solve but is out of its (current) scope, the \emph{medium} instances where Adiar needs between 1 and $10^3$~s to solve and it is up to a constant factor of 4 slower than other BDD packages, and the \emph{large} instances beyond $10^3$~s where other BDD packages slow down compared to Adiar due to limited internal memory and repeated garbage collection.
-While the distinction is not as clear for CUDD in \cref{fig:nested_vs_depth-first:cudd} and Sylvan in \cref{fig:nested_vs_depth-first:sylvan}, they also follow the same trend.
-This relative performance is similar to the results in \cite{Soelvsten2022:TACAS,Soelvsten2023:NFM,Soelvsten2023:ATVA,Soelvsten2024:SPIN}.
-That is, nested sweeping allows Adiar to compute quantifications at no additional cost to previous work.
+The relative running time of BuDDy in \cref{fig:nested_vs_depth-first:buddy} and OxiDD in \cref{fig:nested_vs_depth-first:oxidd} shows that Adiar's performance can be divided into three categories: the \emph{small} instances that takes Adiar less than 1~s to solve but is out of its (current) scope, the \emph{moderate} instances where Adiar needs between 1 and $10^3$~s to solve and it is up to a constant factor of 4 slower than other BDD packages, and the \emph{large} instances beyond $10^3$~s where other BDD packages slow down compared to Adiar due to limited internal memory and repeated garbage collection.
+While the distinction is not as clear for CUDD in \cref{fig:nested_vs_depth-first:cudd}, LibBDD in \cref{fig:nested_vs_depth-first:libbdd}, and Sylvan in \cref{fig:nested_vs_depth-first:sylvan}, they also follow the same trend.
+This relative performance is similar to our previous results in \cite{Soelvsten2022:TACAS,Soelvsten2023:NFM,Soelvsten2023:ATVA,Soelvsten2024:SPIN}.
+That is, nested sweeping allows Adiar to compute quantifications at no additional cost to our previous work.